Frequently Asked Questions

 Memberships

-NearlyFreeSpeech.NET memberships are held by individuals, must not be shared or transferred, and must use your legal name.
-(I.e. The name on the government-issued photo ID you would show us to regain access if you ever got locked out.)
+NearlyFreeSpeech.NET memberships are held by individuals, must not be shared or transferred, and must use your real/legal name.

 If you have legally changed your name (for any reason), you can submit an assistance request to have us update it in the system for you.

-If you gave us an invalid name when you signed up, and you are now prepared to fix it, you can use the same assistance request, but there will be a nominal fee to process the change.
+If you gave us an invalid name when you signed up, and you are now prepared to fix it, you can use the same assistance request.

 If you were interested in changing the name because you want to transfer control of your hosted services to someone else, stop and see this FAQ entry instead.
 If you're interested in changing the name because someone gave you the login name and password to a membership with their name on it, stop accessing our system immediately!
 Contact them, and tell them to transfer things to you properly.